Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Acknowledgements.

-{\bf Acknowledgements.}\\ We are indebted to Nigel Higson for suggesting the pairing \eqref{intro:pairing-rel} and Proposition \ref{Higson-lemma} (which we therefore call ``Higson's Lemma'').
+We are indebted to Nigel Higson for suggesting the pairing \eqref{intro:pairing-rel} and Proposition \ref{Higson-lemma} (which we therefore call ``Higson's Lemma'').
 We thank Michael Puschnigg for very useful discussions about hyperbolic groups.
 We also had interesting correspondence and discussions with John Lott, Ralf Meyer and Ryszard Nest and we take this opportunity to thank them all.
+Finally, we thank the referee of this article for useful comments and suggestions.

 Part of this work was performed while the second author was visiting Sapienza Universit\`a di Roma, with a 3-months visiting professorship.
 There were also several short-time visits of Schick and Zenobi to Sapienza.
 We are grateful to Sapienza Universit\`a di Roma for the financial support that made all these visits possible.
 The first and third author have been supported by the DFG-SPP 2026 ``Geometry at Infinity''.